Te'o returns to Notre Dame, 1st public appearance in decade

 “This team needs all of us,” Te’o said.
 “It’s easy to jump on the bandwagon when everything is going great.
 It’s easy to get on when everything is right.
 But what I want to know is, who is with me? … Who is going to get off that wagon and start pushing with me?
 That’s why I am here.”

-Te’o high-fived fans as he walked through the crowd, stopping briefly for photos.
-Te’o then took questions from the media in the press box before the game.
+Te’o high-fived fans as he walked through the crowd and stopped briefly for photos.
+He then took questions from the media in the press box before the game.
 He said it was his fourth time back at Notre Dame since news broke about the hoax.

 Te’o said he’s been pleasantly surprised by the response he received from the Netflix documentary “Untold: The Girlfriend Who Didn’t Exist.”
-He said he was anxious about it because he didn’t want to talk about it again.
+He said he was anxious about it because he didn’t want to talk about the hoax again.

 “All the facts are out there and I’m happy with it because it’s factual. … Since Day 1, it’s been nothing but positive,” he said.